namvnngu/namvnngu.github.io/drafts/writing-how-do-i-save-terminal-commands.md

 ```
 .
 ├── cmd
-├── cmd-find
+├── cmd-find.txt
-└── cmd-git
+└── cmd-git.txt
 ```

 - `cmd` is the command manager written in `bash`.
-- `cmd-*` (e.g. `cmd-find` and `cmd-git`) files consist of saved commands along with brief descriptions, where `*` is a category.
+- `cmd-*.txt` (e.g. `cmd-find.txt` and `cmd-git.txt`) files consist of saved
+  commands along with brief descriptions, where `*` is a category.
 The content of these files will be explained in detail below.

 Remember to run the below command to make `cmd` executable: